This post may contain affiliate links. Please read our disclosure policy.

 • Preheat oven to 400°F.

 • Over high heat, get your skillet (cast iron if you have it) screaming hot.
-When skillet is about as hot as its going to get, add oil to pan and swirl around to coat.
+When skillet is about as hot as its going to get, add 1 tablespoon oil to pan and swirl around to coat.
 Gently lay pork chops in the hot skillet.

 • Allow to cook, undisturbed, until golden brown on bottom, about 4-6 minutes.